 Winter Care for Parsley

 So how do you care for parsley in the winter?
-Cut the plants back in the early fall and apply about 2-3 inches of mulch around them.
+Cut the plants back in the early fall and apply about 2 to 3 inches (5-8 cm.) of mulch around them.
 The mulch keeps the ground from freezing and thawing in the winter.
-This makes it less likely the roots will become damaged.
+This makes it less likely that the roots will become damaged.

 Another way to care for parsley in winter is to dig some plants up and bring them inside.
 This can be a bit tricky.
 Parsley plants have a long taproot which can be difficult to dig up in its entirety.
 Dig deep to get the entire taproot and then provide the plant with a deep pot to accommodate the root.